-The Board (through the People, Culture and Social Responsibility Committee to 31 December 2021 and through the Remuneration, People and Social Responsibility Committee from 1 January 2022) is kept informed of any material incidents reported under the Whistleblower Policy.
+The Board (through the Remuneration, People and Social Responsibility Committee to 20 November 2022, and through the Remuneration and People Committee from 21 November 2022) is kept informed of any material incidents reported under the Whistleblower Policy.

-The Company's Whistleblower Policy was last reviewed and updated in September 2022 to reflect policy guidance issued by the Australian Securities and Investments Commission in Regulatory Guide 270: Whistleblower Policies, and includes information about the protections provided in the tax whistleblower regime under Part IVD of the Taxation Administration Act 1953.
+The Company's Whistleblower Policy was last reviewed and updated in July 2023 to reflect good practices for managing whistleblowing as identified by the Australian Securities and Investments Commission (ASIC) in ASIC Report 758 "Good practices for handling whistleblower disclosures".
+The Whistleblower Policy also reflects policy guidance issued by ASIC in Regulatory Guide 270 "Whistleblower Policies" and includes information about the protections provided in the tax whistleblower regime under Part IVD of the Taxation Administration Act 1953.